12 easy ways to save money

 Become part of the ‘sharing economy’, on whatever scale you like.
 Join forces with your neighbours to swap babysitting services, join a carshare scheme or host a ‘swishing’ party, where guests bring a range of items to swap around.
 There’s a big market out there…

-Saving: At the very least, you could save £7 per hour on babysitting costs.
+Saving: At the very least, you could save around £7 per hour on babysitting costs.

 March: It’s time to pack up